• Skip to primary navigation

 This post may contain affiliate links.
 Please read my privacy policy.

-Grab some ranch dressing and prepare to get those fingers covered in delicious wing sauce because we are smoking up some crazy good chicken wings.
+Grab some ranch dressing and prepare to get those fingers covered in delicious wing sauce because we are preparing some crazy good smoked chicken wings.
 Ditch the fatty frying oil and grab some wood, let's roll some smoke!

 Chicken wings on plate with carrots and ranch dressing